ray-di/Ray.Di/README.md

     $this->bind('UserIntetrface')->toInstance(new User);
 }
 ```
-You can bind a type to a specific instance of that type.
-This is usually only useful only for objects that don't have dependencies of their own, such as value objects:
+You can bind a type to an instance of that type.
+This is usually only useful for objects that don't have dependencies of their own, such as value objects:

 ```php
 protected function configure()